Guy Sebastian: Charitable work

-Throughout his career Sebastian has had a strong commitment to charity.
+Throughout his career, Sebastian has had a strong commitment to charity.
 He has been an ambassador for the Ronald McDonald House charities, and is currently an ambassador for the Australian Red Cross and Golden Stave, which is the Australian music and entertainment industry's charity fund raising organisation.
 He is also an ambassador for World Vision Australia, and in 2005 he travelled to Uganda to film a World Vision documentary "An Idol in Africa" for a Network Ten television special.
 Sebastian has continued his work with World Vision, supporting the Child Rescue program and the 40 Hour Famine.
 He has also been involved in the Make Poverty History coalition of which World Vision is a part.
 In 2008 he was presented with the Extreme Inspiration Award at the Dolly Teen Choice Awards for his continuing support of World Vision.
 Sebastian is also strongly committed to the Sony Foundation, which raises funds to help young Australians facing homelessness, severe illness, disability and isolation.
 In 2009 the Sony CEO Denis Handlin said: "Every time I've asked Guy to get involved with the Sony Foundation through charity he's been completely proactive.
 Guy's been such a great ambassador for that, and a lot of it is under the radar but it just tells you so much about what a decent human being he is."

 Sebastian contributes to many other charitable projects.
 In 2005 he was the guest performer on the annual Indian Pacific Outback Christmas Journey which raises money for the Royal Flying Doctor's Service.
 In 2008 he performed a series of 11 concerts with the Australian Army Band to raise funds for Legacy.
 Legacy is a voluntary organisation which supports the families of deceased veterans.
 The concerts were held in theatre venues around Australia and the funds raised went to the local Legacy branch in the area each concert was held.
 Sebastian regularly performs at other fundraising events including Brisbane radio station B105's Christmas appeal for the Royal Children's Hospital, and Perth's annual Telethon.
 He also donates his time to annual Christmas carol events such as Carols in the Domain, Vision Australia's Carols by Candlelight, and Brisbane's Carols in the City.
 His songs are frequently featured on charity CDs including the Salvation Army Christmas fundraising CDs, The Spirit of Christmas albums.
 Sebastian also makes unofficial appearances at hospitals several times a year.
 Sebastian was an ambassador for the 2020 MEN-tality project for Beyond Blue shot by Peter Brew-Bevan, alongside Osher Gunsberg, Rodger Corser and Andrew Tierney.
 In 2013, Sebastian and his wife Jules formed The Sebastian Foundation.

+In 2026, Sebastian offere to donate to Chundikuli Girls' College in Jaffna, Sri Lanka on the television program Who Do You Think You Are? after discovering that he is a cousin of the college's former principal, Evangeline Thillayampalam.